bruno-schmidt/sda-dep-advisors/README.md

+# :cactus: [Archived] This project is not being maintained here anymore.
+This version is outdated.
+The working version was sent as PR and merged to [Serenata de Amor](https://github.com/datasciencebr/serenata-de-amor)

-# [Work in Progress] Serenata de Amor Deputy Advisors
+## Serenata de Amor Deputy Advisors

-A tool to scrap deputy advisors data and save to a CSV file for @datasciencebr [Serenata de Amor](https://github.com/datasciencebr/serenata-de-amor)
+A tool to scrap deputy advisors data and save to a CSV file

-# Usage
+## Usage

 Clone this repository to a folder and run inside of it: